(Updated on April 17, 2020)

 On average, your brake pads should last you anywhere from 25,000 to 65,000 miles.
 Again, this is a rough estimate which is influenced by how often you brake when you drive.

 Some brake pads are stronger than others.
 You can also factor in the type of brake pads you have and the make and model of your vehicle too.
 But overall, consider the following factors very carefully if you want your brake pads to last a long time:

-2) Heavy Load – Do you carry a heavy load in your vehicle?
+Do you carry a heavy load in your vehicle?
 The more weight you add to your car, the more wear you’re adding to your brake pads.
 After all, it takes a lot more force to slow down a heavier vehicle.
 This means your brake pads are working harder to slow the vehicle down when it’s heavy.

 When you see a red light or stop sign in the distance, your natural reaction may be to start applying the brake pedal early.
 However, consider simply taking your foot off the gas pedal and letting the vehicle slow down naturally on its own.

-4) Driving Fast – When you drive fast, you’re forced to use more braking power to slow down.
-If you’re the type of person who likes to drive 10 or 20 miles per hour over the speed limit on every road, then consider following the speed limits for once.
-The slower you drive, the easier it is on your brake pads to slow the vehicle down.
+When you drive fast, you’re forced to use more braking power to slow down.
+If you’re the type of person who likes to drive 10 or 20 miles per hour over the speed limit on every road, then consider reducing your speed so you don’t exceed the speed limit or only be over by a few miles.